paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 <a id="section-5925f"></a>
 ## § 5925f.
 Farm business management
-**(a) In general** The Secretary may make competitive research and extension grants for the purpose of—

-(1) improving the farm management knowledge and skills of agricultural producers; and

-(2) establishing and maintaining a national, publicly available farm financial management database to support improved farm management.
+**(a) In general** The Secretary may make competitive research and extension grants for the purpose of improving the farm management knowledge and skills of agricultural producers by maintaining and expanding a national, publicly available farm financial management database to support improved farm management.

 **(b) Selection criteria** In allocating funds made available to carry out this section, the Secretary may give priority to grants that—

 (1) demonstrate an ability to work directly with agricultural producers;

-(2) collaborate with farm management and producer associations;
+(2) collaborate with farm management educational programs and associations;

 (3) address the farm management needs of a variety of crops and regions of the United States; and

-(4) use and support the national farm financial management database.
+(4) contribute data to the national farm financial management database.

 **(c) Administration** Paragraphs (4), (7), (8), and (11)(B) of subsection (b) of [section 3157 of this title](./chapter-064-agricultural-research-extension-and-teaching.md#section-3157) shall apply with respect to the making of grants under this section.